W-Thurston/NFL_Predict/README.md

 # NFL_Predict
-The beginnings of a project to predict NFL scores and potentially fantasy football output
+The beginnings of a project to predict NFL Game Winners, Spreads, and potentially fantasy football output.

 How to update data: